Tampa Truck Accident Lawyer

 How Long Do I Have to File a Personal Injury Lawsuit After a Truck Accident in Florida?

-Florida law applies a four-year statute of limitations to most personal injury lawsuits – meaning you have four years from the truck accident date to file a lawsuit.
-If you lost a loved one in a fatal truck crash, you only have two years from their date of death to file a wrongful death claim.
+Florida law applies a two-year statute of limitations to most personal injury lawsuits – meaning you have two years from the truck accident date to file a lawsuit.
+If you lost a loved one in a fatal truck crash, you will also only have two years from their date of death to file a wrongful death claim.

-The deadline may be shorter in some circumstances, such as if a government entity is involved.
+The deadline may be longer in some situations and shorter in others such as if a government entity is involved.
 Contact our Tampa personal injury lawyers today to preserve your legal right to compensation.
 The sooner we get started, the better chances you’ll have at securing the maximum amount possible.

 Contact Our Tampa Truck Accident Lawyers For a Free Consultation

 Are you suffering from painful injuries and trauma after a collision with a semi-truck in Tampa, FL?
 If so, you don’t have to deal with your legal fight alone.
-The legal team at Winters & Yonker, P.A. is ready to help you stand up to trucking companies and insurance providers to get the compensation you need.
+The legal team at Winters & Yonker Personal Injury Lawyers is ready to help you stand up to trucking companies and insurance providers to get the compensation you need.

 Call today for a free consultation with our truck accident lawyers in Tampa.
 We’ll protect your legal rights and provide the aggressive representation you deserve.